Neved4/gendate/README.md

 # `dategen` - Generate dates! ⌚️

-List dates from January 1, 1970 ([UNIX Epoch]) to 3000 AD, including leap years.
+List dates from *January 1, 1970* ([UNIX Epoch]) to 3000 AD, including leap years.

 Dates are printed using [ISO 8601] format.

+## Motivation

+The original shell script for generating days took several minutes, prompting a rewrite in C. Additional implementations were incorporated to explore the problem across various languages.

+## Getting Started

 `cd` to `src/variant`, then compile with the command from table below: